IST356M001SP25/assignment-04-JackPateRoseCuse/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, we were asked to make a few helper functions using pandas commands to find column names in a dataset, file types,  loading a file, and with the goal being to help make creating a final code to analyze the numerical columns in a file, and allow you to also filter through the file you are asking it to analyze, through reading the dataset you put into the selectbox on streamlit.
+Through this assignment, I gained a better understanding of ways to make a list of columns, find the numerical columns from that list of columns, and take all unique values from each given column as well, then adding them all to a list so that you can filter through the database you read into streamlit, and use any possible filter you want to, using a column name and value from that column.
+I still need to better learn exactly how to put together a full streamlit code and apply helper codes to a different file in your vscode database.